Accumulating Evidence for the Associated Production of a New Higgs Boson at the Large Hadron Collider: Analysis and Results

 Let us summarize the CMS and ATLAS searches used in our analysis:

 {\boldmath$S(Z(\ell^+\ell^-)\gamma) +\ell$}: $m_S$ is reconstructed from the invariant mass of the $Z\gamma$ pair and $S$ is assumed to be produced in association with one additional lepton (other than the leptons originating from the decays of the $Z$).
-This data is extracted from Fig.~5 in Ref.~\cite{Sirunyan:2018tbk}.
+The data are extracted from Fig.~5 in Ref.~\cite{Sirunyan:2018tbk}.